European Project Management Journal

 Reporting standards

 Authors reporting results of original research should present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately in the manuscript.
 A paper should contain sufficient detail and references to permit others to replicate the work.
-Fraudulent or knowingly inaccurate statements constitute unethical behaviour and are unacceptable.
+Fraudulent or knowingly inaccurate statements constitute unethical behavior and are unacceptable.

 Originality and Plagiarism